 Influencers appreciate competitive compensation for their work, but they also expect brands to provide equal value and visibility for their social platforms.
 As part of a collaboration agreement, they may require verification badges and mentions on social media pages and profiles managed by the brands, making it a true partnership.

-What do you think about the state of influencer marketing in 2022?
+What do you think about the state of influencer marketing today?
 Let me know in the comments below, or send your questions and comments straight to me at [email protected].

 Tie Davidson is a seasoned veteran in the Affiliate Marketing space.
 As the Partnerships Manager at TUNE, he is committed to sharing his industry knowledge and expertise with brands, agencies, and media partners, while providing education and support for their program recruitment efforts.
 Tie currently resides in NYC, and spends his spare time as a local food influencer and life coach.